 A self-sustaining island

-A gourmet kitchen island is like having a second kitchen in the middle of your kitchen.
+A gourmet kitchen island (or 2 !) is like having a second kitchen in the middle of your kitchen.
 It has plenty of counter space; its own sink, cabinets and drawers for storage; and other features like additional ovens, microwaves, and a second dishwasher.
 It’s often designed around the particular needs of the person or family using it.

-Two grills and six burners put off a lot of heat, smoke, and vapor, so a massive ventilation system is in order in many gourmet kitchens.
+Commercial grade cooking appliances put off a lot of heat, smoke, and vapor, so a massive ventilation system is in order in many gourmet kitchens.
 We’re seeing a lot of cutting-edge stainless steel range hoods in home kitchens as a result.

 The contemporary hood system over this island grill and burner becomes a centerpiece of this Case Design/Remodeling kitchen, functioning as ventilator and light.